-- We cover prescribed drugs and medications, as described on pages 55-58. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
+- We cover prescribed drugs and medications, as described in Covered medications and supplies, this Section. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
 The calendar year deductible is: \$300 per person (\$600 per family).
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS; AND PRIOR AUTHORIZATION MUST BE RENEWED PERIODICALLY.
 Prior authorization uses Plan rules based on FDA-approved prescribing and safety information, clinical guidelines and uses that are considered reasonable, safe and effective.
-See the prior authorization information shown in Section 3 and on pages 54 and 56-58 for more information about this important program.
+See the prior authorization information shown in Other Services, Section 3 and in Coverage management, this Section for more information about this important program.